 Cortado coffee is made using the same amount of espresso and milk in a 1:1 ratio.
 A Gibraltar features one double shot of espresso and at least one ounce of milk but usually two.
 There’s even a specialty glass called the Gibraltar for serving this espresso beverage.

-The cortado and Gibraltar are oft-confused for one another, as some people think they’re the same beverage (they aren’t).
+The Cortado and Gibraltar are often confused for one another, as some people think they’re the same coffee drinks.
 If you have lingering questions about these espresso-based coffees, this guide will seek to answer them all.
 Make sure you keep reading!

 What Is Gibraltar Coffee?